arjunvnair/ParfA/README.md

 ## The Future of ParfA

-We're working on a feature that will allow programmers to export their ParfA projects as runnable files, allowing them to send their creations to others.
-This will open up ParfA to a variety of applications beyond its use as a learning tool; for example, a student tasked with an open-ended project in one of their classes might design an interactive ParfA program for their teacher.
+We're working on a feature that will allow users to export their ParfA projects as runnable files, allowing them to send their creations to others.
+This will open up ParfA to a variety of applications beyond its original intended use as a learning tool, whether it's for a student at school who wants to design an interactive program for an open-ended project or for a person with little programming experience looking to make their own text-based game.